 - All shareholders are to be treated equally under the same conditions.
 The requirement to treat all shareholders equally shall apply, in particular, to institutional investors, on the one hand, and to private investors, on the other hand. - 2.
 Shares are to be construed in accordance with the principle of one share one vote. - 3.
-In the interests of treating all shareholders equally, the articles of incorporation of a company shall contain a clause excluding the applicability of the maximum permissible reduction of 15% on the purchase price in the case of mandatory bids, which is allowed under the Takeover Act.3

-4. A general meeting must be convened at least three weeks in advance.
+The price of a mandatory bid or of a voluntary bid with the purpose of attaining a controlling interest pursuant to the Takeover Act shall not be below the highest monetary consideration paid or agreed-upon by the offerer or a party acting in concert with the offerer within the past twelve months prior to the announcement of the bid for the shares of the target company.
+Furthermore, the price must correspond at least to the average market price weighted by the respective trading volumes for the shares over the past six months prior to the day of the announcement of the intention to make a bid. - 4.
+A general meeting must be convened at least three weeks in advance.
 The invitation to the general meeting, the announcement of the agenda, the motions and documents to be presented to the shareholders, which must be made available from the date the meeting has been convened for inspection by the shareholders, as well as any other motions or countermotions from shareholders that have been brought to the attention of the company in a timely manner shall be made available on the company's website for downloading at least one week in advance.